8 Ways to Stay Healthy After Cancer

 8. Get Screening Tests and Go to Your Regular Check-Ups

-As a survivor, there's nothing more important than going to your regular post-treatment check-ups.
-They're not only key to your health as a survivor but also great places to share any concerns or questions with your provider.
+As a survivor, there’s nothing more important than going to your regular post-treatment check-ups with your primary care doctor and oncology team.
+These visits are not only key to your health as a survivor but also great places to share any concerns or questions you have about your health.
+Become a team with your doctors to manage your health needs.
+In addition to any follow up tests specific to your cancer, it’s also important to keep getting recommended screening tests for other cancers and for heart disease, diabetes, and osteoporosis risk factors.

 Talk to your doctor about tests that screen for: